 As authorized by state law and the school's charter, students are required to wear uniforms to school.
-The school's uniform policy and grooming standards are established to teach grooming and hygiene, creates a safe and orderly environment, instill discipline, and eliminate competition and distractions caused by varied dress styles.
+The school's uniform policy and grooming standards are established to teach grooming and hygiene, create a safe and orderly environment, instill discipline, and eliminate competition and distractions caused by varied dress styles.
 Students are expected to arrive in a proper school uniform every day, display modesty and neatness, and take pride in their uniforms.
 The school relies on student common sense and the support of parents to help maintain this dress code.

 Parents must provide their student(s) with the required uniform.
-The school may provide a uniform for economically disadvantaged students.
-A request for school assistance for purchasing uniforms must be made in writing to a school Administrator and include evidence of the inability to pay.
-Further details are available in the front office.
+The school may provide a gently used uniform for economically disadvantaged students.
+Further details with uniform assistance are available via the Deans of Students & Culture.

 A parent may request his or her student(s) be exempted from certain uniform requirements.
-All requests for uniform dress exceptions must be presented to the Dean of Students for administrative review prior to the student being allowed the exemption.
+All requests for uniform dress exceptions must be presented to the Dean of Students & Culture for administrative review prior to the student being allowed the exemption.
 Bona fide religious or philosophical objections to uniform requirements are generally granted if accompanied by documentation from a third-party faith leader.
 If, in the opinion of ASE administration, the requested dress code exemption will disrupt the learning environment, the request will be denied.